open-telemetry/opentelemetry-js/packages/opentelemetry-exporter-collector-grpc/README.md

 const { CollectorMetricExporter } =  require('@opentelemetry/exporter-collector-grpc');
 const collectorOptions = {
   serviceName: 'basic-service',
-  url: '<opentelemetry-collector-url>', // url is optional and can be omitted - default is localhost:55681 };
+  // url is optional and can be omitted - default is localhost:4317
+  url: '<collector-hostname>:<port>',
+};
 const exporter = new CollectorMetricExporter(collectorOptions);